-The accounts of HCCF are consolidated with the accounts of the HCCFSO and RESO as a result of common control.
+The accounts of HCCF are consolidated with the accounts of the HCCFSO and RESO as a result of common control and economic interests.
 All inter-entity transactions have been eliminated in the consolidation.
 The consolidated operations of the organizations are hereinafter collectively referred to as the "Foundation."